 Your Yonkers dentist only pulls teeth when necessary.
 Wisdom tooth extraction and emergency tooth extraction are two examples.
-With sedation dentistry, you won’t feel any pain, although there may be some mild pain after tooth extractions.
-To prevent tooth extraction infection and promote tooth extraction healing, practice healthy tooth extraction aftercare habits.
-Same-day tooth extractions are possible only if warranted.
+With sedation dentistry, you won’t feel any pain, although there may be some mild pain after tooth removal.
+In case of an emergency, we offer a same-day tooth extraction.

 - A tooth is damaged and cannot be repaired